Body Mass Index bmi for women, female version

 - A BMI of 30 or over falls within the obese range

-So, if we take the ranges above for a healthy body weight, we can see that any woman with a body mass index of over 25 is considered overweight or obese, in other words, being above the ideal body weight range.
+According to the above definitions, a healthy bmi for women is between 18.5 and 25.
+However, a woman with a body mass index of over 25 is in the overweight or obese categories.
+In other words, this is above the ideal body weight range.

 Thus, this is how the experts came up with the famous, and often quoted, statistic that over 50 percent of American Women are considered overweight based on having a BMI of over 25.